robyd78/AIOS/README.md

 }
 ```

-STM clamps when the summary exceeds ~200 chars, LTM clamps when the YAML section hits `AIOS_LTM_BYTES_CAP`, and the tools block reports how much room the catalog + policy consumed.
-Use `prompt_dump` to verify the rendered sections (“SYSTEM NOTE”, emoji labels, policies, examples).
+STM clamps when the summary exceeds ~200 chars, LTM clamps when the facts block hits `AIOS_LTM_BYTES_CAP`, and the tools block reports how much room the catalog + policy consumed.
+Inspect `var/aios/logs/prompt_dump/prompt_<ts>.txt` to verify the rendered sections (“SYSTEM NOTE”, emoji labels, policies, examples).

 ### Memory layers at a glance